 Information Technology-related Job Titles: Chief Technology Officer (CTO), Systems Developer, Senior IT Architect, Network Analyst, Systems Architect, Web Designer, Enterprise Portal Developer, Technology Manager.

-Enquiries about the Knowledge Management Programme may be sent to:
+Enquiries about the Information Studies Programme may be sent to:

 Ms Karin Loh

 Ms Joanne Quek

 Manager (Graduate Studies)